EvaEB/ParagonAmpseq/readme.md

 Snakemake relies on the presence and absence of certain files to decide what components to execute next.
 It is therefore important to not rename files and maintain the directory structure described here

 ### Experiment Folder
-Create a folder within this directory for each independent experiment (e.g. seperate sequencing run with differing markers).
+Create a folder within this directory for each independent experiment (e.g. separate sequencing run with differing markers).
 This will contain the raw & processed data and any files specifically related to this experiment (e.g. what markers and samples are present)

 #### sequencing files
 the raw sequencing sequencing files should be placed in the folder `{experiment_name}/input/raw`.
-The sequencing files are assumed to already by demultiplexed by sample, and files should be named `{sample}_R1.fastq.gz` for the forward reads and `{sample}_R2.fastq.gz` for the reverse reads, where {sample} is replaced with the sample name of your choice.
+The sequencing files are assumed to already be demultiplexed by sample, and files should be named `{sample}_R1.fastq.gz` for the forward reads and `{sample}_R2.fastq.gz` for the reverse reads, where {sample} is replaced with the sample name of your choice.

 Minimal example:
 ```